-The Expert Skin Care Goals You Can Easily Achieve in 2018
+Easy Expert Skin Care Tips For Healthy, Glowing Skin in 2018

 Add Adventure to Your Routine

-From facials to chemical peels and everything in between, there are tons of beautifying treatments out there.
+From facials to chemical peels and everything in-between, there are tons of beautifying treatments out there.
 If there’s one you’ve been dying to try, add some adventure to your skincare routine and try one.
 Not into daring treatments?
 A pampering facial will do the trick.
 “In addition to using topical treatments, getting a hydrating facial every few months will bring out the glow and soften skin,” says Dr. Gohara.

-MORE: How to Cut Your Routine Down to 90 Seconds or Less

 Narrow Your Focus

-There’s nothing more frustrating than purchasing new products that don’t work for you.
 It seems like there’s a new product launch promising to brighten, tighten and lift everywhere we look.
-“Try to avoid the hype in skincare ads,” shares Dr. Gohara.
+And there’s nothing more frustrating than purchasing new products that don’t work for you.
+“Try to avoid the hype in skincare ads,” says Dr. Gohara.
 “It’s best to stick with a few solid products that you know work.”

 If you’re not sure where to start, try starting with brands that you know agree with your skin type.
 Or if you prefer a more professional opinion, make an appointment to talk with a local dermatologist in your area.